airpair/expressjs-and-passportjs-sessions-deep-dive/post.md

-## 1 Stuck on ExpressJS Middleware

-I'm excited to write this post because I was stuck for 6 hours on middleware issues while settings up PassportJS.
-I wish I could have accessed the right expert, but AirPair hasn't yet scaled to be quick enough in many niche cases like this one.
-In an ironically good way, my frustrations reminded me how important our mission is.
-Thousands like myself get stuck daily.
-Saving people time is AirPair's mission and one day soon, we'll be able connect you with the right person for ANYTHING in less than half an hour.

-Until then, if you're setting up a new app with PassportJS, I hope this post helps.
-There's lots of good stuff in here.
+Synopsis
+> There are some major optimizations (bottleknecks) you can create by passing through your ExpressJS Middleware with a fine tooth comb.
+I was originally stuck for 6 hours on middleware issues while settings up PassportJS the second time round after noticing 10,000,000+ sessions in mongo with my first implementation from 2013.
+There's lots of good stuff in here for all levels of nodejs developer building on express.
 The main take away is to watch out for is **the order you add ExpressJS Middleware** to your app.
 As I'll cover more than once below, a tiny swap in middleware order can have HUGE consequences.

+<sub>Post first published Oct 2014, Updated Aug 2015</sub>

-## 2 Understanding ExpressJS & PassportJS
+## 1 ExpressJS & PassportJS 101

 Though I've setup ExpressJS and PassportJS before, in the old airpair.com app, I didn't deeply understand each.
 There are currently some 10,000,000 active session documents in the old app's MongoDB instance, which is obviously not right.
 Luckily it hasn't effected us in a material way, but I'm sure it would eventually.
 So I spent some time observing how Express and PassportJS plug into each other, here's what I learned on the way to uncovering what was going wrong.

-### 2.1 There is only One Session
+### 1.1 There is only One Session

 As [per the passport docs](http://passportjs.org/guide/configure/) configuring Passport looks something like this: